11 REASONS TO VISIT QUÉBEC CITY, QC

 Other Things to See and Do In and Around Nanaimo

 Gabriola Island.
-This Gulf island inside the Strait of Georgia has a year-round population of 4,200 people, and is only a short ferry ride (about 22 minutes) from the Nanaimo Harbour ferry terminal in downtown, or accessible by float plane from Vancouver International Airport.
-Gabriola Island is also called “The Isle of the Arts” because many artists live here, and has more than 70 artist studios open to visitors.
+This Gulf island inside the Strait of Georgia has a year-round population of 4,200 people.
+It’s just a short ferry ride from the Nanaimo Harbour ferry terminal in downtown or accessible by float plane from Vancouver International Airport.

 Moreover, you can learn how to make cheese, check out a festival, taking it easy at one of the beaches, or have a bite at a restaurant.
 Gabriola Island is an outdoor person’s paradise, with more than 170 kilometers (105 miles) of hiking trails, kayak and bike rentals, swimming areas, salmon fishing spots, and more!